gitbock/fritzboxtr064/README.md

 # Number after tamSwitch is ID of configured TAM, start with 0
 Switch  fboxTAM0Switch   "Answering machine ID 0"		{fritzboxtr064="tamSwitch:0"}
 Number  fboxTAM0NewMsg   "New Messages TAM 0 [%s]"      {fritzboxtr064="tamNewMessages:0"}

+# Missed calls: specify the number of last days which should be searched for missed calls
+Number  fboxMissedCalls     "Missed Calls [%s]"      	{fritzboxtr064="missedCallsInDays:5"}

 ```